 Staff with children with medical needs in their class or group will be informed about the nature of the condition, and when and where the children may need extra attention.
 The child's parents and health professionals should provide this information.
 All staff should be aware of the likelihood of an emergency arising and what action to take if one occurs.
-Emergency procedures will be communicated to all staff that may be responsible for the child throughout the school day including supply teachers and lunchtime supervisors.??
-Not sure how this can be done in a GDPR compliant way, perhaps e-schools as suggested above???.
+Emergency procedures will be communicated to all staff that may be responsible for the child throughout the school day including supply teachers and lunchtime supervisors.
+This will be communicated via teams.